LEINWAND/php-db-form/README.md

 PHP example demonstrating how to post form data into a MySQL database and display it.

 **NOTE**: This is only one of many methods one may want to architect this functionality.
-Please research further to see if this example fully suits your needs.
+Please research further sources to see whether this example fully suits your needs.

 ## Requirements